psboonstra/bayesianIsotonicSims/README.md

 (2023).
 It allows for reproducing the numerical studies presented in Section 3 of that manuscript.

+You should be familiar with the R package `isotonicBayes`, which implements the methodology. you can install via `remotes::install_github("psboonstra/isotonicBayes", build_vignettes = TRUE)`.
+You can read the introduction to the R functions in by running `vignette("introduction", "isotonicBayes")` and you can see the code for conducting Tutorial 1: Dose Escalation Example (Section 2.3 of the paper) by running `vignette("tutorial1", "isotonicBayes")`.

 There are five main parts to this

 1. `fixed_data_evaluation.Rmd` / `fixed_data_evaluation.html` /